trk20/Scuffle/README.md

 This class handles the view for the right content of the game.
 It contains a button for signalling a place action, discard action, the direction for the place action(Horizontal or Vertical) and a skip turn button.
 The main design choice is to have a seperate panel for each sections of button.
 This allows for easy position manipulation should it be needed in the future  .
-### Class Model.TurnActionController:
-This class handles the buton presses from the panel itself.
-Currently this class also listens for board click events in order to save the origin point.
-Therefore sending complete context for placing a word to the model.
-When sending actions to the model

 # Missing Features and bugs
 ## Milestone 1